 This is a local guide, so although I cover the famous sites, I encourage you to see the smaller neighborhoods/places that make New York special.
 The Big Apple has so much to offer year-round, so most of these tips can be also used over the holidays.
 There’s a FREE downloadable map with all the best places to see in New York City in 5 days.

 FYI: This is a suggested itinerary for five days, so not everything may be your cup of tea.
 Feel free to pick from the days (and activities), but keep in mind that New York City is BIG, so you change up this itinerary, you might have a lengthy train or taxi ride between places.

-How to get to NYC
+How to get to NYC from its airports

 If you’re on the East Coast, you can take Megabus directly to Manhattan.
 Otherwise, you will fly into JFK, LaGuardia, or Newark.
 JFK is easily accessible via the Airtrain & A train and/or LIRR.
-LaGuardia requires a bus and a train, but it's a quick hop to Manhattan.
-Newark International AIrport is in New Jersey, so plan on 30 minutes on NJ transit.
+You can also book your own shuttle in between Downtown Manhattan and JFK/any other airport if you don’t want to worry about it.
+Uber is now also an option.

 Where to Stay in New York City & How Much Spending Money You’ll Need

 However, for those seeking a more alternative experience and/or lower price tag with a short train ride to the sites, stay in Astoria or Long Island City in Queens.
 In Brooklyn, look in Williamsburg, Dumbo, or Clinton Hill.

-Keep reading for what to see in NYC in 5 days!
+What to see in NYC in 5 days!

 Day 1: The Must-Sees with a Twist